luizbgomide/sovereign/spells.md

 Water walls spin and hurl creatures of ox-size or less who pass through them, ejecting them at a random point on the far side of the wall and doing `2d6` damage from the buffeting.

-Air walls are invisible, inaudible, and twenty feet in height; those who cross them suffer `1d6` plus the elementalist’s level in electrical damage.
+Air walls are invisible, inaudible, and 20ft high.
+Those who cross them suffer `1d6` plus the elementalist’s level in electrical damage.

 The walls vanish at the end of the [Turn](/rules#turn).